Our Accolades: 2014-2015

 Deborah Robinson, director of library services, was chosen as president-elect of the Florida Association of College & Research Libraries.

-Rick Murgo, professor and chair of political science and economics, was elected vice president of the National Collegiate Conference Association board of directors, the governing body of the majority of Model United Nations conferences worldwide.
+Murgo, professor and chair of political science and economics, was elected vice president of the National Collegiate Conference Association board of directors, the governing body of the majority of Model United Nations conferences worldwide.

 Lisa Beckley-Roberts, associate professor of humanities, and Jim Gaunt, professor of mathematics were awarded Marjorie R. Turnbull Faculty Fellowships for Fall 2012 and Spring 2013, respectively.